-The models issued by the OEB are intended to assist the applicant in filing a rate application and to provide formatting consistency across all distributors for greater review process efficiency.
+The models issued by the OEB assist the applicant in filing a rate application and provide formatting consistency across all applications.

-For 2017 IRM applications, the OEB has taken further steps to streamline the process by pre-populating its models with distributor-specific RRR data.
-The 2017 rate generator models will be populated with a distributor's most recent tariff of rates and charges, load and customer data and Group 1 balances as reported through RRR.
+For 2018 IRM applications, the OEB has once again taken steps to streamline the process further by pre-populating additional data in its models with distributor-specific RRR data, and incorporated more automation with respect to the calculation of Global Adjustment (GA) and Capacity Based Recovery (CBR) charges and rate riders.
+The 2018 rate generator model will be populated with a distributor's most recent tariff of rates and charges, load and customer data and Group 1 balances as reported through RRR.
 Distributors will be required to confirm the accuracy of the data.
 Remaining inputs will be marked with green input cells.

-The OEB will provide passwords to distributors filing a 2017 Price Cap or Annual Index IR to access their distributor-specific rate generator model through the OEB's website.
-Any distributor that did not receive an individual password, but wishes to file an IR application for the 2017 rate year, shall notify the OEB as soon as possible.
+The OEB will provide passwords to distributors filing a 2018 IRM application to access their distributor-specific rate generator model through the OEB's website.
+Any distributor that did not receive an individual password, but wishes to file an IR application for the 2018 rate year, must notify the OEB as soon as possible.